mariomac/idledot/README.md

 python3 setup.py
 ```

+The setup script will:
+- Copy `IdleDot.py` to your `~/.idlerc/` directory
+- Configure the extension in `config-extensions.cfg`
+- Create a `.pth` file in your user site-packages to ensure the extension is importable from any directory

 4. Restart IDLE

 ### Method 2: Manual Installation

+**Note**: Manual installation may require additional steps to ensure the extension is importable.
+Using the setup script is strongly recommended.

 1. Locate your IDLE user configuration directory:
    - **Linux/macOS**: `~/.idlerc/`